GeoscienceAustralia/dea-ard-scene-select/README.rst

 3. login or sudo as lpgs in a terminal since production modules must be built as the lpgs user
 4. head to the path, "/home/547/lpgs/sandbox/dea-ard-scene-select/module".
 Run "cd /home/547/lpgs/sandbox/dea-ard-scene-select/module/"
 5. checkout the "module-prod" branch.
 Run "git checkout module-prod"
 6. tag the new version.
-Here's what I ran for the most recent build:
+This does not have to be done as lpgs.
+For example:

       git tag -a "ard-scene-select-py3-dea/20231010" -m "DSNS 262-baked pytest into scene select so that the new integration tests are supported"